Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 The influencer shares their experience and opinion of the product or service with their audience in exchange for compensation or other benefits.

-Social media marketing is the use of social media platforms to promote a product or service, build brand awareness, and engage with customers.
+Social media marketing involves using social media platforms to promote a product or service, build brand awareness, and engage with customers.

 Social Media Marketing